 Traditionally, new make whisky is distilled and laid to rest.
 Until it matures, this whiskey simply represents a cost to distilleries — tying up capital that could be used in the whiskey-making process.
 Many distilleries produce more whiskey than they will need.

-Whiskey & Wealth Club selects exclusive distillery partners with a proven record of producing premium spirit.
-Whiskey from these respected distilleries and renowned distillers has been found to perform particularly well when it comes to resale.
+Whiskey & Wealth Club partners with exclusive distillery partners who produce premium spirit.
+Whiskey from these respected distilleries and renowned distillers has a history of performing well on the resale market.

-It is recommended that buyers mature the whiskey for at least five years for better returns.
-Buyers will then own around 385 70cl bottles of whiskey (46% ABV) within every cask.
-There will always be a slight reduction in volume owing to evaporation — and known in the industry as the ‘angel’s share’.
+It’s generally recommended that cask ownership take place over at least five years for better potential for returns.
+At this time, each cask will contain around 385 70cl bottles of whiskey (46% ABV).
+This small reduction in volume is due to evaporation — and is known in the industry as the ‘angel’s share.’

-To exit, cask owners can sell to whiskey brands, independent bottlers, other cask buyers or to bottle as their own at any time.
-The Whiskey & Wealth Club model includes service at this point in the cycle, with advice and support to realise tailored outcomes.
+When it comes time to exit, clients may be able to sell to whiskey brands, independent bottlers, or other cask buyers, or to bottle as their own at any time.
+Whiskey & Wealth Club will provide the information you need to decided on the strategy that’s right for you.